I wrote the following tunes, except where noted. See lyrics page for, well, the lyrics. And, the lyrics will follow each tune on this page.

 Verse One

-I felt it once, just for a flash.
+I felt it once, for just a flash.

 No sound or sight, free at last.